5 Statistical Inference and Hypothesis Testing

 5.11 Correlation Test

-Suppose you are analyzing sales data and notice that as advertising spend increases, so do product sales.
-Is this trend real, or just a coincidence?
-In exploratory data analysis (see Section 4.6), we used scatter plots and heatmaps to visually assess such relationships.
-Now, we take a step further.
-The correlation test offers a formal way to determine whether an observed linear association between two numerical variables is statistically significant, or merely a product of random chance.
+Suppose you are analysing sales data and notice that as advertising spend increases, product sales tend to rise as well.
+Is this trend real, or merely coincidental?
+In exploratory analysis (see Section 4.5.1), we used scatter plots and correlation matrices to visually assess such relationships.
+The next step is to evaluate whether the observed association is statistically meaningful.
+The correlation test provides a formal method for determining whether a linear relationship between two numerical variables is stronger than what we would expect by random chance.

-geom_point(aes(x = carat, y = price), colour = "blue") +
+ggplot(diamonds, aes(x = carat, y = price)) +

-labs(x = "Carat", y = "Price")
+labs(x = "Diamond Weight (Carats)", y = "Price (USD)")

-\[ \begin{cases} H_0: \rho = 0 \quad \text{(No linear correlation)} \\ H_a: \rho \neq 0 \quad \text{(A significant linear correlation exists)} \end{cases} \]
+The plot clearly shows an upward trend, suggesting a positive association.
+However, visual inspection does not provide formal evidence.
+To test the linear relationship, we set up the following hypotheses: \[ \begin{cases} H_0: \rho = 0 \quad \text{(No linear correlation)} \\ H_a: \rho \neq 0 \quad \text{(A significant linear correlation exists)} \end{cases} \]

 cor_test <- cor.test(diamonds$carat, diamonds$price)